STRAST-UPM/pie-insignia-agent/app/supabase/README.md

 ## Setup

 1. Create a new Supabase project
-2. Run the migration SQL in the Supabase SQL Editor
+2. Run the migration SQL (./migrations/... .sql script) in the Supabase SQL Editor (on the online dashboard -> SQL Editor)
 3. Configure environment variables in backend and frontend